zbum/netty-spring-example-with-jpa/README.md

 ## Feature
 * Telnet Client can send message to other telnet client.
+* Telnet Client can retrieve User Information from RDBMS(H2 DB).

 ## How to use
 * Run com.zbum.example.socket.server.netty.Application with IDE or Maven